andrmacena/cartoleiros-backend/README.md

 ```
 ### Configuring Postgres Database

 Open up the file database.js on the path src/config and replace where we had "<>" with your values.
 In this project was used a platform called ElephantSQL, where we can host a postgres database for free.
-Below there is an example for configure your own postgres database.
+Below there is an example to configure your own postgres database.

 <p align="center">
   <img src="src/images/postgres.png"/>